maxhcohen/VectorFieldPlots.jl/README.md

 # VectorFieldPlots.jl
-A simple package for plotting vector fields in Julia.
+A simple package for plotting vector fields and phase portraits in Julia.
+The main utilities of this package are provided by the functions `plot_vector_field` and `plot_phase_portrait`, which take as inputs a list of `x` and `y` coordinates specifying the region to plot over, and a function `f(x, y)` that describes the vector field.

 ## Installation
 To download this package open up the Julia REPL, enter the package manager (type `]` into the REPL) and type